-Persons living in poverty are particularly vulnerable to the health impacts of extreme climate events.
+The health of persons living in poverty is disproportionately impacted by extreme weather and climate events.
 Much of this impact is due to increases in exposure.
-People with lower incomes are more likely to live in isolate rural areas, flood-prone areas, or urban areas with aging infrastructure and higher air pollution.
-People with lower incomes experience higher rates of chronic illnesses such as diabetes, cardiovascular disease, asthma, and COPD that people in higher income groups.
-People with lower incomes have less ability to cope with, respond to, or build resilience against extreme climate events.
+People with lower incomes are more likely to live in isolated rural areas, flood-prone areas, or urban areas with aging infrastructure and higher air pollution.
+People with lower incomes experience higher rates of chronic illnesses such as diabetes, cardiovascular disease, asthma, and COPD than people in higher income groups.
+People with lower incomes have less ability to cope with, respond to, and build resilience against extreme events.

 - As there are more days of extreme heat, the cost of air conditioning becomes an impossible burden as low income families are faced with choosing between air conditioning or food.